Mark Romanek: Music videos

-After a few years writing screenplays, Romanek decided to focus on music videos and signed on with Satellite Films, a division of Propaganda Films.
-His subsequent work has come to be regarded as among the best of the medium.
-He has worked with many top-selling recording artists from different genres of popular music, and his videos have been given credit for making stars out of some.
+After a few years writing screenplays, Romanek focused on music videos and signed on with Satellite Films, a division of Propaganda Films.
 One of his notable videos was for the Nine Inch Nails song "Closer".
-Its critical acclaim was only matched by its controversy, with many accusing the video as being disturbing and demonic (a big reason why the video was so popular among fans).
-Romanek would again work with Nine Inch Nails for the song "The Perfect Drug".
+Its critical acclaim was only matched by its controversy, with many accusing the video as being disturbing and demonic.
+Romanek worked again with Nine Inch Nails for the song "The Perfect Drug".

 Romanek directed the music videos for David Bowie's 1993 singles "Jump They Say" and "Black Tie White Noise".

-Romanek was given his first Grammy Award for Best Short Form Video in 1996 for "Scream", a collaboration between the pop superstar siblings Michael Jackson and Janet Jackson.
+Romanek was given his first Grammy Award for Best Short Form Music Video in 1996 for "Scream", a collaboration between the pop superstar siblings Michael Jackson and Janet Jackson.
 The video, which cost $7 million to make, is cited as one of the most expensive ever made.
 Romanek won his second Grammy two years later, again with Janet Jackson, for her video "Got 'til It's Gone".
-In 2002, Romanek shot a video for Audioslave's "Cochise" in which the band performed in the midst of a prolonged pyrotechnic display of the intensity usually seen only during fireworks finales.
-The explosions were so loud during the night shoot in the San Fernando Valley that local police and fire departments received hundreds of calls from residents who feared that a terrorist attack was under way.
+In 2002, Romanek shot a video for Audioslave's "Cochise" in which the band performed in the midst of a prolonged pyrotechnic display of the intensity usually seen only during a fireworks finale.
+The explosions were so loud during the night shoot in the San Fernando Valley that local police received over five hundreds of calls from residents because of the noise.